azzen/lab-smtp/README.md

 To demonstrate how we send emails we'll use a custom-made docker image with the MockMock server.

+You must have `Docker` installed and launched on your machine.

-You can simply run the following scripts in the `MockMock` directory: `build.sh` and `run.sh`.
+Then you can simply run the following scripts in the `MockMock` directory: `build.sh` and `run.sh`.

 Your MockMock server should be accessible at the following address: `http://localhost:8000`

 ## How to use the application

-Before launching the app, you must build the application using the following command: `mvn clean package` and copy the `config` to the same location as the jar file.
+Before launching the app, you must build the application using the following command: `mvn clean package` and copy the `config` directory to the same location as the jar file.
 Then you should be able to launch the jar application with the command `java jar executable.jar`.

 ### Application configuration